-- his relatives shall not have any pecuniary relationship with the company or their promoters of directors amounting to 2% or more of its gross turnover or total income or ₹50 lakhs or such higher amount as may be prescribed, whichever is lower, during the two immediately preceding financial years or during the current financial years; - he or his relatives- - holds or has held the position of a key managerial personnel or is or has been employee of the company or its holding, subsidiary or associate company, in any of the three financial years immediately preceding the financial year; - is or has been an employee or proprietor or partner, in any of the three financial years immediately preceding the financial year in which he is proposed to be appointed, of- - a firm of auditors or company secretaries in practice or cost auditors of the company; or - any legal or a consulting firm that has or had any transaction with the company, amounting to 10% or more of the gross turnover of such firm. - holds together with his relatives 2% or more of the total voting power of the company; or - is a Chief Executive or Director of any nonprofit organization that receives 25% or more of its receipts from the company, any of its promoters, directors or its holding, subsidiary or associate company or that holds 2% or more of the total voting power of the company; or - who possess such other qualifications as may be prescribed.
+- (ii) is indebted to the company, its holding, subsidiary or associate company or their promoters, or directors, in excess of such amount as may be prescribed during the two immediately preceding financial years or during the current financial year; - (iii) has given a guarantee or provided any security in connection with the indebtedness of any third person to the company, its holding, subsidiary or associate company or their promoters, or directors of such holding company, for such amount as may be prescribed during the two immediately preceding financial years or during the current financial year; or - (iv) has any other pecuniary transaction or relationship with the company, or its subsidiary, or its holding or associate company amounting to two per cent. or more of its gross turnover or total income singly or in combination with the transactions referred to in sub-clause (i), (ii) or (iii); - neither he or any of his relatives- - holds or has held the position of a key managerial personnel or is or has been employee of the company or its holding, subsidiary or associate company, in any of the three financial years immediately preceding the financial year; - is or has been an employee or proprietor or partner, in any of the three financial years immediately preceding the financial year in which he is proposed to be appointed, of- - a firm of auditors or company secretaries in practice or cost auditors of the company; or - any legal or a consulting firm that has or had any transaction with the company, amounting to 10% or more of the gross turnover of such firm. - holds together with his relatives 2% or more of the total voting power of the company; or - is a Chief Executive or Director of any nonprofit organization that receives 25% or more of its receipts from the company, any of its promoters, directors or its holding, subsidiary or associate company or that holds 2% or more of the total voting power of the company; or - who possess such other qualifications as may be prescribed.